ivbsoftware/big-data-final/misc/compile-apa-article.md

 # Preparing APA Journal Articles in Windows
-Preparation of APA-style article for this project is done with hel of [papja](https://github.com/crsh/papaja) package for RStudio.
+Preparation of APA-style article for this project is done with help of [papaja](https://github.com/crsh/papaja) package for RStudio.
 This document describes the environment and the procedure.

 ## Installation